mayank97/Social-Network/README.md

 # Social-Network
-A simple social network implemented in Java.
+A social network implemented in Java.